toolbuddy/Hacktoberfest-2018/src/Still34/Still34.md

 * [Discord.Net Documentation](https://docs.stillu.cc)
     * Documentation for Discord.Net, a .NET library for interacting with the Discord chat service.
 * PsvDecryptCore
-    * Decryption tool for a proprietary format (`.PSV`) used by a major online training website
+    * Decryption tool for a proprietary format (`.PSV`) used by a major online training website.

 ---